fulldecent/blog.phor.net/_posts/2010-08-13-epic-you-are-not-prepared.md

 ---
-title: "EPIC: You are not prepared"
+title: "Epic: you are not prepared"
 tags:
   - goodfind
 old-link: https://fulldecent.blogspot.com/2010/08/epic-you-are-not-prepared.html